D-Sreshta/excel_project/README.md

-added data on different excel sheets using power queries cleaned the data again calculated total using sumif formulae sorted the data select the top 5
+added data on different excel sheets using power queries cleaned the data again calculated total using sumif formulae sorted the data and then selected the top 5

 <p align='center'>